 Newcastle Airport is a major regional transport hub in the North of England.
 It serves the communities of the North East of England and Cumbria, as well as South Scotland and North Yorkshire.
 From 1978, it has been known as Newcastle International Airport, taking passengers on both short-haul and long-haul flights direct to 74 destinations.
 4.5 million passengers fly from its Terminal each year and it employs 3,200 people on site, with a further 4,600 across the region.
 It contributes £646 million into the regional economy annually.

-16 scheduled airlines fly from the airport, including Air France, British Airways, easyJet, Flybe, Jet2, Lufthansa and Ryanair.
+16 scheduled airlines fly from the airport, including British Airways, easyJet, Flybe, Jet2, Lufthansa and Ryanair.
 It has a daily direct flight to Dubai, with transfers to long-haul destinations available and it also has many short-haul flights for budget airlines.

 History and Development

 Newcastle Airport’s beginnings were somewhat more humble.
 It originally had a simple grass runway with oil drums that could be lit to function as runway lights.
 Over the decades, the site has been improved and developed, with expanded provision for retail and hospitality outlets.
 The footprint of the site has been increased, enabling more passengers to use the terminal facilities comfortably.
 Space has been increased for screening of passengers and up-to-date technology utilised.
 In 1991 the Metro system was extended to link Newcastle International Airport to the city and beyond, dramatically improving access to the airport.

 Examining the Data on Delays